Eskimon/draw-on-stream-telestrator/README.md

 Also, the source code might look convoluted.
 Obvisously it's because I change my mind on how to do things in the course of the devlopment.
 So basically:

+- Please note that I wrote this code in a small timespan to solve a problem I had at a particular moment.
+Sorry for the lack of clean code XD.
 - The `painter.py` script can be standalone
 - If you want a very transparent painter canvas, it might be difficult to see the buttons.
 Therefore, you can start the `commander.py` tool.
 It will send the commands to the `painter` through a socket.
+Altough I don't really maintain that anymore (as no one uses it really) so bug will occures...
 - Any PR is welcomed.

 # Wanna thank me?

 This tool saved your stream?
 You wanna thank me?
 Buy me a beer or some coffee!
-[![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&item_name=Donation+for+Draw+On+Stream+telestrator&business=WTF33XNRB3XTL&currency_code=EUR&source=url)
+If you can and want to help, you can sponsor me [on Tipeeee](https://tipeee.com/eskimon) or on Paypal [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&item_name=Donation+for+Draw+On+Stream+telestrator&business=WTF33XNRB3XTL&currency_code=EUR&source=url)

-Also, you can find me on [Twitter](https://twitter.com/Eskimon_fr), [Twitch](https://twitch.tv/eskimon), or [my very own blog](https://eskimon.fr)!
+Also, you can find me on [Twitter](https://twitter.com/Eskimon_fr), [Twitch](https://twitch.tv/eskimon), or [my blog](https://eskimon.fr)!